CCDeroga/Tranzit-Maxis-EE-Solo/README.md

 # Tranzit-Maxis-EE-Solo
-If in solo you no longer need 2 turbines to complete tower step and lamp post step.
+If in solo tower step and lamp post step only require 1 turbine to complete.

 Place the zm_transit folder into AppData/Local/Plutonium/storage/t6/scripts/zm